 -We wish we had allotted more time in Shanghai.
 We only gave ourselves one day there and easily could've enjoyed another 1-2 days, particularly with the European feel in the "Concession areas" and fabulous food we found.

--Be aware that a visa can be painful to obtain and check fees ahead of time (they were pricier than we anticipated for our family of four!)
-15 days ago
+-Be aware that a visa can be painful to obtain and check fees ahead of time (they were pricier than we anticipated for our family of four!) over 2 years ago